writethedocs/www/docs/blog/write-the-docs-2018-kickoff.rst

 Job opportunities
 -----------------

-In recent years we noticed that an increasing number of documentarians in our communities are looking to evolve their careers, and that many employers are seeking documentation-friendly folks to add to their organizations.
+In recent years we noticed that an increasing number of documentarians in our communities are looking for work, and that many employers are seeking documentation-friendly folks to add to their organizations.
 Aside from the traditional sponsorship options for the conferences, we have started two very exciting experiments:

 Job board